 Set up audio and MIDI devices connected to your Mac.
 See the Audio MIDI Setup User Guide.

 Make short-range wireless connections between devices.
-See Use Bluetooth devices with Mac.
+See Bluetooth settings.

 Boot Camp Assistant